All Products

 ParameterTypeRequiredDefault valueExampleDescription

-SourceKeyStringYesThe name of the source field.
+SourceKeyStringYesThe source field.

 SourceFormatStringYesThe format of the source time.

-DestKeyStringYesThe destination field for the parsed data.
+DestKeyStringYesThe destination field after parsing.

-• true (default): Keep the source field.
+• true (default): keeps the source field.

-• true (default): Report an error.
+• true (default): reports an error.

-• false: Do not report an error.
+• false: does not report an error.

-• true (default): Report an error.
+• true (default): reports an error.

-• false: Do not report an error.
+• false: does not report an error.

-Transform IP addresses
+Convert IP addresses

 ParameterTypeRequiredDefault valueExampleDescription

-SourceKeyStringYesThe name of the source field that contains the IP address to transform.
+SourceKeyStringYesThe source field for IP address conversion.

 DBPathStringYes/user/data/GeoLite2-City_20180102/GeoLite2-City.mmdbThe full path of the GeoIP database.
 For example, /user/data/GeoLite2-City_20180102/GeoLite2-City.mmdb.

-• true: Reports an error.
+• true: reports an error.

-• false (default): Does not report an error.
+• false (default): does not report an error.

 NoMatchErrorBooleanNotruetrueSpecifies whether to report an error if the IP address is invalid or not found in the database.

-• true (default): Reports an error.
+• true (default): reports an error.

-• false: Does not report an error.
+• false: does not report an error.

-• true (default): Keeps the source field.
+• true (default): keeps the source field.

-• false: Does not keep the source field.
+• false: does not keep the source field.

 Data masking